kaisarsnippets/php-template/README.md

 The `Template` class compiles the templates to PHP code for better performance.
 The compiled templates are cached in a specified directory to avoid repeated compilation.

-You can set the cache directory by assigning a value to the `$cache_dir` property:
+It is required to set a cache directory by assigning a value to the `$cache_dir` property:

 ```php
 $template->cache_dir = 'path/to/cache/dir/';